 Cobb County DOT’s readiness efforts for winter weather include five staging areas for salt and pre-defined treatment routes, as well as equipment for de-icing and snow removal.
 However, knowing the challenges associated with a major snow event, Cobb also required a traffic management solution that would help it efficiently plan road maintenance and allocate resources during inclement weather.
 The organization’s need proved threefold:

 The powerful combination of Cartegraph and the ArcGIS platform answered Cobb County’s need.
 During the snow events of 2014, the County used the systems in perfect tandem.
-By combining Cartegraph’s traffic management solution with Esri’s road segments feature class and traffic counts event layer, the DOT created an effective and efficient response that:
+By combining Cartegraph’s road asset management system software with the road segments feature class in the Esri ArcGIS platform and traffic counts event layer, the DOT created an effective and efficient response that:

 “Using Cartegraph route-based work orders and our defined snow routes with spatial analysis, work and asset management was successful during the event response,” said Mary Jaden, GIS transportation analyst.

 "Reliable technology is integral to the effective management of routine maintenance and work events."